-These essential fatty acids are found in foods like walnuts, salmon, chia, pumpkin, and sesame seeds, which are Foundation Foods in the Save Our Bones Program.
+These essential fatty acids are found in foods like walnuts, salmon, chia, pumpkin, and sesame seeds, which are Foundation Foods in the Osteoporosis Reversal Program.
 In fact, many brain-healthy foods are included on the Program’s list of Foundation Foods, such as:

 - Legumes, including green beans, black beans, and lentils, which are a healthful source of brain-boosting carbohydrates.
 Sweet potatoes are also a healthful source of carbohydrates.

 - Strawberries, grapes, mangoes, tomatoes, and cucumbers (with the peel) are excellent sources of the antioxidant fisetin, which protects the brain and nervous tissue and is a powerful anti-inflammatory substance.

 - Asparagus, citrus fruits, and apples provide rutin, a polyphenol that has been scientifically proven to protect the brain and prevent harmful changes in the hippocampus.3

 - Whole grains like oats, brown rice, barley, quinoa, and spelt once again provide healthful carbs your brain needs.